 Mission: To promote and provide a coordinated, accessible system of quality services for Dine (Navajo) children and adults with developmental disabilities.

 SMASE serves moderate to severely disabled Navajo children and adults with comprehensive day and residential services.
 Programs include fully-licensed and certified special education classrooms, skilled nursing, occupational therapy, physical therapy, speech therapy, adaptive ancillary programs, community integration, and service learning.
-Volunteers are needed to work in a professional (physical, occupational, and speech therapists or Registered Nurse) or paraprofessional (administrative assistant, teaching assistant, or care giver) position as part of a comprehensive team that moves every client or student towards meeting their full potential in life.
+Volunteers are needed to work in professional (physical, occupational, or speech therapists and special ed. teachers) or paraprofessional (administrative assistant, teaching assistant, or care giver) positions as part of a comprehensive team that moves every client or student towards meeting their full potential in life.

-Skills: Professional: Physical Therapy, Speech Therapy, Occupational Therapy, Registered Nurse; Paraprofessional: Administrative Assistant, Teaching Assistant, Therapy Assistant, Care Giver.
+Skills: Professional: Physical Therapy, Speech Therapy, Occupational Therapy, Special Ed.
+Teaching; Paraprofessional: Administrative Assistant, Teaching Assistant, Therapy Assistant, Care Giver.